 Confratute is a combined CONFerence, and an instiTUTE with a lot of FRATernity in between.
 Confratute is geared toward providing educators with research-based practical strategies for engagement and enrichment learning for all students, as well as meeting the needs of gifted and talented students.

-OVER 50 STRANDS of intensive, week-long mini courses.
+A VARIETY OF STRANDS that are intensive, week-long mini courses.

-IN-DEPTH TRAINING in the Schoolwide Enrichment Model; Differentiating Instruction & Curriculum; Literacy & Reading; Math Enrichment; Applied Technology; Instructional & Cluster Grouping; Underachievement; and more.
+IN-DEPTH TRAINING in the Schoolwide Enrichment Model; Differentiating Instruction & Curriculum; Literacy & Reading; Math Enrichment; Innovative Technology Applications; Instructional & Cluster Grouping; Underachievement; and more.

 MINI-KEYNOTES about relevant research and trends in regular and gifted education.